Bailey’s Crossroads Fire Station

 Bailey’s Crossroads Volunteer Fire Station No. 10 is a new 16,000 s.f.
 4-bay fire station in Fairfax County, Virginia that replaces a fire station that was severely damaged when its apparatus bay roof collapsed during the blizzard of February 2010.
 Rising up from the rubble, the new fire station is constructed on the existing station site and provides 20 bunks, living and dining accommodations, 4 apparatus bays (with 2 drive-thru bays), administrative offices, a physical training room, a training classroom, and a dual-purpose tower for hose drying and training.

-The building is targeting LEED Silver Certification.
+The building is LEED Silver Certified.
 Sustainable design strategies include site selection, water use reduction, regional materials, recycled content materials, high solar-reflectance roofing materials, and low VOC interior finishes.

 - Silver Winner / Firehouse Station Design Awards 2015

 - Award of Merit (Silver) / F.I.E.R.O.
 Fire Station Design Awards 2015